 Sugar Spun Run: a cream cheese-based cake with a shaggy crumb

 I used Sugar Spun Run as a cream cheese control as the cake is a butter and buttermilk-based recipe (vs. Jessie’s cream cheese + oil-based cake).
-It bakes up into a drier-textured cake with a shaggy, close crumb that melts in your mouth with a streusel heavy on the cinnamon.
-The buttermilk gives a slight tang to the cake.
+This is a drier-textured cake with a shaggy, close crumb that melts in your mouth.
+The buttermilk gives a slight tang to the cake with a streusel that’s heavy on the cinnamon.
 Personally, I would prefer slightly more cinnamon swirl in the middle as well as streusel on top.

-Tasters praised the crumble top as “perfection” with big clumps, great crunch, great ratio of streusel to cake and a strong cinnamon flavor, though a few thought it was a little “dry and sandy” (which could be due to baker’s error if I didn’t mix the crumb mixture well enough!)
+Tasters praised the crumble top as “perfection” with big clumps, great crunch, great ratio of streusel to cake and a strong cinnamon flavor.
+A few thought it was a little “dry and sandy.”
+This could be due to baker’s error if I didn’t mix the crumb mixture well enough.
 Some loved the “angel food-like” texture of the cake, but others found it too dry.
-A few thought there was almost a chai-like flavor to the cake/streusel and most enjoyed the level of cinnamon in the crumb.
+A few thought there was almost a chai-like flavor to the cake/streusel.
+Most enjoyed the level of cinnamon in the crumb.

 Joy the Baker: an airy and light buttermilk-based cake with an abundance of streusel

-Joy’s coffee cake recipe on her blog is very similar to the version in her book–she just swaps buttermilk for the sour cream.
+Joy’s coffee cake recipe on her blog is very similar to the version in her book.
+The main difference: she swaps buttermilk for the sour cream.
 (The version linked references blueberries, but I omitted those for the bake off test.)
 I was intrigued by the lack of a thicker dairy and further intrigued by her promise of “extra crumb.”
-This cake immediately stood out from the others with a distinctively light and airy crumb–a more traditional yellow cake texture vs. the denser crumb of a coffee cake.
-And yes, it did have plenty of crunchy crumb topping which was delightful–but also a bit unwieldy some of the dry bits fell off the top (the lower ratio of butter made it hard to moisten all the crumbs evenly).
+This cake immediately stood out from the others with a distinctively light and airy crumb.
+It was more of a traditional yellow cake texture vs. the denser crumb of a coffee cake.
+The plentiful crunchy crumb topping which was delightful!
+But it was also a bit unwieldy with some of the dry bits falling off the top.
+(Note: the lower ratio of butter made it hard to moisten all the crumbs evenly).
 I think the subtle tang from the buttermilk kept us from missing the sour cream.

 Tasters nearly universally loved the ratio of crunchy streusel to cake, calling it the “best streusel yet.”
-Most also loved the moist, light-textured fluffiness and softness of the cake crumb, though a couple thought it had a slightly “bready” texture.
+Most also loved the moist, light-textured fluffiness and softness of the cake crumb.
+However, a couple thought it had a slightly “bready” texture.
 One of my favorite tasting comments said: “[In a Carrie Bradshaw voice] and so i asked myself…”do bakers of coffee cake just rely on the crumb for the overall flavor?
 If you have thicker crumb, does it outweigh the other parts of the cake that aren’t great?”
 It’s a great question that deserves some pondering.
 In this case, both the cake and crumb were excellent to me.
-My only qualm (shared with a few others) was that it felt like there was an almost overpowering amount of spice in the gooey filling layer–but a very small quibble for an otherwise outstanding coffee cake!
+My only qualm an almost overpowering amount of spice in the gooey filling layer.
+But a very small quibble for an otherwise outstanding coffee cake!

 King Arthur Baking Company: a richly crumbed coffee cake with crunchy streusel and a gooey cinnamon roll-like filling

-This cake base is identical to Joy the Baker’s coffee cake recipe in her cookbook (though that Joy uses more crumb)–it’s a fairly typical sour cream/butter base.
-I was curious to see how this cake (with less crumb) fared against Joy’s buttermilk-based cake recently published on her blog.
+This cake base is identical to Joy the Baker’s coffee cake recipe from her cookbook (though Joy uses more crumb).
+It’s a fairly typical sour cream/butter base.
+I was curious to see how this cake fared against Joy’s buttermilk-based cake recently published on her blog.
 Was that confusing?
-Check out the “Finalists – no nuts” tab on my Google spreadsheet if you want to see the exact breakdown of each recipe.
-Personally, I liked the lighter crumb of her buttermilk cake, but most seemed to prefer the slightly heavier crumb of the King Arthur recipe with its mixture of sour cream and milk.
+Check out the “Finalists – no nuts” tab on my spreadsheet if you want the exact breakdown of each recipe.
+Personally, I liked the lighter crumb of her buttermilk cake.
+But most seemed to prefer the slightly heavier crumb of King Arthur with its mixture of sour cream and milk.

-Tasters loved the crunchy texture of the streusel, the ratio of streusel and gooey cinnamon roll-like filling (though some found the filling too sticky).
-The “sticky and rich” filling seemed to set this cake apart from many others with many calling this a “cinnamon roll”/Cinnabon vibes-like” cake.
+Tasters loved the crunchy texture of the streusel, the ratio of streusel and gooey cinnamon roll-like filling.
+(Though some found the filling too sticky).
+The “sticky and rich” filling seemed to set this cake apart from many others.
+Many called this a “cinnamon roll”/Cinnabon vibes-like” cake.
 Some thought this was the “best cake texture” while others thought it leaned a little dry.
 “Does all the little things right without being flashy.
 Not too sweet, nice texture.” said one taster.
 Overall, I agree–with a solid cake, great streusel ratio and a richly-flavored filling, this is a crowd-pleaser!

 Jessie Sheehan: an uber-moist, brown sugar-laced coffee cake rich with notes of vanilla and molasses

 I originally included Jessie’s recipe due to her unusual use of olive oil (instead of butter, to help prevent a dense crumb) and cream cheese (instead of sour cream).
-But upon further look, her signature penchant for brown sugar in baked goods and a very sweet flavor profile were also unique markers that set her recipe apart.
-Loaded with 100% brown sugar, extra egg yolks and a generous amount of vanilla, this coffeecake is unquestionably moist, rich, dense and fragrant with vanilla and molasses notes.
-A thick swirl of dark brown sugar spiked with cinnamon ties everything together.
-Jessie also uses self-rising flour due to a tip from Shirley Corriher, who swears by the perfectly distributed leavening, which helps create a fine, even crumb.
-Unfortunately, the extremely moist crumb topping melded into a crunchy mass on top of the cake, but the flavor (especially around the caramelized, crunchy, sugary edges) was fantastic.
+But her signature penchant for brown sugar and high sweetness were also unique markers that set her recipe apart.
+Her recipe is loaded with 100% brown sugar, extra egg yolks and a generous amount of vanilla.
+This cake is unquestionably moist, rich, dense and fragrant with vanilla and molasses notes.
+A thick swirl of dark brown sugar spiked with cinnamon ties everything together!
+Jessie also uses self-rising flour, a tip from Shirley Corriher.
+Corriher swears by the perfectly distributed leavening, which helps create a fine, even crumb.
+The extremely moist crumb topping melded into a crunchy mass on top of the cake.
+But the flavor (especially around the caramelized, crunchy, sugary edges) was fantastic.

-I did have some trouble with this cake sinking in the middle and telling when it was done because the center is so gooey, but tasters seemed to love the result.
+The cake sank slightly in the middle and it was tough to tell doneness because the center is so gooey.
+But tasters loved the result.
 Some loved the the extreme moistness and gooey texture while others thought it was overly sticky.
-Some loved the crunchiness of the streusel and sweet chewiness of the caramelized edges while others wished the streusel was more disparate and not as melded into the coffee cake itself.
-Tasters loved the depth of flavor and cinnamon flavor while others thought spices were a little overpowering (one specifically wished the vanilla had been dialed down a bit).
+Some loved the crunchiness of the streusel and sweet chewiness of the caramelized edges.
+Meanwhile, others wished the streusel was more disparate and not as melded into the coffee cake itself.
+Most tasters loved the depth of flavor and cinnamon flavor.
+A few thought spices were a little overpowering (one specifically wished the vanilla had been dialed down).

-The only downside of this cake is that it calls for slightly finicky ingredients (self-rising flour, club soda, extra egg yolks).
+The only downside of this cake: it calls for slightly finicky ingredients (self-rising flour, club soda, extra egg yolks).
 But if you’re looking for a flavor-packed, moist, brown sugary coffee cake, this is the cake for you!

 What’s Gaby Cooking: a buttery cake with a generous amount of subtly spiced streusel

-What’s Gaby Cooking’s recipe was selected as the “control” recipe–basically a nut-less version of Martha Stewart, this recipe uses fairly common proportions in its cake ingredients (note that we omitted the glaze).
-Where it diverts from some recipes is in using the streusel as the layer of filling as well as on top of the cake vs. a standalone cinnamon-based ribbon.
+What’s Gaby Cooking’s recipe was selected as the “control” recipe.
+Essentially a nut-less version of Martha Stewart, this recipe uses fairly common proportions in its cake ingredients (note that we omitted the glaze).
+Where it diverts from some recipes?
+It uses the streusel as the filling and on top of the cake vs. a standalone cinnamon-based ribbon.
 I actually loved this strategy as it formed a thick, slightly fudgy, subtly spiced swath through the moist-crumbed cake.
-While I found the cake a bit dry, I think the buttery texture paired extremely well with the subtle ribbon of streusel and the generous amount of streusel on top.
+While I found the cake a bit dry, the buttery texture paired extremely well with the subtle ribbon of filling and the generous streusel on top.

 The Food Charlatan: a behemoth of a buttery, brown sugary, streusel lover’s dream

-Karen’s recipe stood out for its higher egg proportion (17.6% vs. an average of 10.5% across other cakes) but mainly for its jaw-dropping amount of streusel–there’s more flour, sugar and butter in the streusel recipe than the cake itself.
+Karen’s recipe stood out for its higher egg proportion (17.6% vs. an average of 10.5% across other cakes).
+But mainly it stood out for its jaw-dropping amount of streusel.
+There’s more flour, sugar and butter in the streusel recipe than the cake itself.
 And where does it all go?
-Two layers of streusel are strewn into the cake, some goes on top–but the last cup is reserved to add on top halfway through the cake’s bake time so that the streusel doesn’t sink.
-The result is a cake batter that is thickly marbled with tender, buttery streusel (some of which retains a slight crunch, some of which softens into a fudgy swirl), not just on top.
+Two layers of streusel are strewn into the cake, and some goes on top.
+But the last cup is reserved to add halfway through the bake time so the streusel doesn’t sink.
+The result is a cake batter that is thickly marbled with tender, buttery streusel.
+Some of it retains a slight crunch, some of which softens into a fudgy swirl, not just on top.
 What’s the cake flavor like?
-Sorry, couldn’t hear you because of all the streusel!
+Sorry, couldn’t hear you through of all the streusel!

 Unsurprisingly, tasters loved the streusel to cake ratio!
 However, tasters also loved the texture of the cake: “cake was the right amount of moist with a nice tight crumb,” “fun flavor pockets,” “moist.”
-Most critiques referenced lacking a bit of flavor (some wanted more spices to come through) but for the most part, people just loved the buttery, crunchy streusel.
-Like What’s Gaby Cooking, I loved the way the streusel baked into the cake itself formed soft, brown sugary pockets within the buttery cake.
+Most critiques referenced lacking a bit of flavor, wanting more spices to come through.
+But for the most part, people just loved the buttery, crunchy streusel.
+Like Gaby’s cake, I loved the way the streusel baked into the cake itself formed soft, brown sugary pockets.
 It is quite sweet, but if you love streusel, you can’t miss this cake!

 Recommendations